Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/0_SystemGlossaries/LoadBalancer.md

 ## Terminologies/Algorithms

 ### Health Checks
-- Load balancers should only forward traffic to “healthy” backend servers.
+- Load balancers should only forward traffic to `healthy` backend servers.
-- To monitor the health of a backend server, “health checks” regularly attempt to connect to backend servers to ensure that servers are listening.
+- To monitor the health of a backend server, `health checks` regularly attempt to connect to backend servers to ensure that servers are listening.

 ### Least Connection Method
 - This approach is quite useful when there are a large number of persistent client connections which are unevenly distributed between the servers.